WilliamBertolasi/WilliamBertolasi/README.md

-- 👋 Hi, I’m @WilliamBertolasi
+- 👋 Hi, I’m @WilliamBertolasi.
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in machine learning.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on projects related to AI and ML.
 - 📫 How to reach me: https://www.linkedin.com/in/wbertolasi